Liverpool signs Thiago Alcantara from Bayern Munich - WHIZ News

 The 29-year-old Thiago Alcantara is Liverpool’s second signing of the transfer window.
 The club also brought in defender Kostas Tsimikas from Olympiakos last month.

-Liverpool manager Jürgen Klopp said last week that Thiago Alcantara was a “really good player” when commenting on Liverpool’s reported interest in signing him.
+Liverpool manager Jürgen Klopp said last week that Thiago Alcantara was a “really good player” when commenting on the club’s reported interest in signing him.

+“I can only congratulate Kloppo, he’s got a top player and a sensationally good person,” Bayern coach Hansi Flick said.

+Flick added he tried and failed to persuade Thiago Alcantara to stay, and “it was very emotional today when he said goodbye.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports